meisammofidi/oauth-authetication/README.md

 # oauth-authetication
-This is a Token Base Authentication.
-Use can create a user with username and password.
+This is a Token Base Authorization.
+You can create a user with username and password.
-Login to and get auth token too use for private routes like Articles.
-To see the lost of Articles or insert new one you always have to pass the toke from header otherwise you would get 'No Token.authorization denied' message.
+Login to and get auth token to use for private routes like Articles.
+To see all the Articles or insert new one you always have to pass the token from header otherwise you would get 'No Token.
+Authorization denied' message.
 ## Installation

 Please follow the structure below